neuromorphicsystems/epaper/README.md

 ## Python interface

-The Python interface is made of a single file: *scripts/epaper.py*.
+The Python interface consists of a single file: *scripts/epaper.py*.
 To use the display, one must first create a connection:
 ```py
 import epaper